jfolkerth/vigilant_archive/README.md

 ## Local Development

 This project assumes a local rust setup with cargo and common tools like clippy and rustfmt.
-Trunk is used for packaging and serving the webapp.
 Follow the instructions for the relevant tooling to install.

-Standard cargo commands are used for build and test. `trunk serve` will run a local instance of the webapp.
+Standard cargo commands are used for build and test.
+The standalone tailwind cli is used for generating css styles.
+The command to run that is `<path/to/standalone/cli> -i static/input.css -o static/output.css`.